-The Parties and the RF/Mediator will agree upon a time when the process will terminate.
-In the event that the Parties cannot agree on a time limit, the RF/Mediator will set a time limit, considering the date by which the Sports-Related Dispute must be resolved and the possibility that Arbitration may be required.
+- (a) The Parties and the RF/Mediator will agree upon a time when the process will terminate.
+In the event that the Parties cannot agree on a time limit, the RF/Mediator will set a time limit, considering the date by which the Sports-Related Dispute must be resolved and the possibility that Arbitration may be required. - (b) For matters under the CSSP or SO Safe Sport Policies, the Parties shall participate in good faith efforts at resolution for a minimum of four (4) hours, unless otherwise determined by the RF/Mediator.